Bengt Ljungquist: Sports career

 He competed in various fencing events at the 1936, 1948, 1952 and 1956 Olympics and won a silver and bronze in the team épée in 1948 and 1952.
 In 1964 he took part only in mixed dressage events and finished fifth with the Swedish team.

 At the world fencing championships Ljungquist won four silver and two bronze medals in the épée in 1937–1954.

 During a visit with his sister to the 1968 Summer Olympics in Mexico City, he made a trip to the United States that sparked his interest in furthering dressage.
 He later became a United States Equestrian Team coach.
 As a United States Equestrian Team coach, Ljungquist guided the US dressage team to a bronze medal at the 1976 Summer Olympics and a gold medal at the 1975 Pan American Games.
 He was inducted into the United States Dressage Federation Hall of Fame in 1998.

 Personal life

 In 1942, Ljungquist married Märta Thorén (born 1915), the daughter of Captain Gösta Thorén and Märta Bernström.
 He was the dather of Ewa (born 1943), Sten (born 1944) and Ulf (born 1947).

 Death

-He died on 15 July 1979 Förslöv, Sweden while on a visit from the United States.
+He died on 15 July 1979 in Förslöv, Sweden during a visit from the United States where he was living.